bellewether/foodtrucks/README.md

   Note:
   In order to use this gem, you need Ruby 2.0.0 or above.
 Check which version you are running by typing ruby -v

+- Clone this repository
+- Once you've cloned this repository, navigate into the `foodtrucks` folder in your directory.
+- Run your program from the command line by typing `ruby show_open_food_trucks.rb`

 - You do not need an app token to use this program, but if you plan to make heavy use of it, you should grab one here: https://dev.socrata.com/docs/app-tokens.html

   Follow these steps IF you need to use an app token: